gottacatchenall/dissertation_prospectus/tex/prospectus.md

 # Introduction

 In Edmond Halley's _Synopsis of the Astronomy of Comets_ (1705), Halley used his friend and colleague Issac Newton's model of gravitation to estimate the orbit of his now eponymous comet.
-Halley conjectured that past observation of 'different' comets, each appearing roughly 76 years after the previous, were in fact the same object, and that the variability in the period of the comet was attributable to the variable gravitational influence of Jupiter and Saturn.
-Halley's computations enabled him to predict his comet's eventual return to Earth in 1758, and although he didn't live to observe his prediction come true, his prediction helped provide the initial validation of much of Newtonian mechanics and Kepler's theory of elliptical orbits.
+Halley conjectured that past observations of 'different' comets, each appearing roughly 76 years after the previous, were in fact the same object, and that the variability in the comet's period was attributable to the variable gravitational influence of Jupiter and Saturn.
+Halley's computations enabled him to predict his comet's eventual return to Earth in 1758, and although he didn't live to observe his prediction come true, his work helped provide the initial validation of much of Newtonian mechanics and Kepler's theory of elliptical orbits.

-The success of Haley's prediction also further (supported) the methods of Cartesian reductionism as the principle  (ideology) to scientific understanding.
+The success of Halley's prediction also further (supported) the methods of Cartesian reductionism as the principal ideology in scientific understanding.
 There is no natural system that is not complex.
 The motion of matter is subject to the ever-changing pairwise gravitational forces of all matter in existence, and yet Halley was successful in approximating the universe with the set $A = \{\text{Sun}, \text{Jupiter}, \text{Saturn}, \text{Earth}, \text{Comet} \}$.

 In ecology (and the biological sciences in general), we are not so lucky.
 Ecological systems have long evaded effective prediction not just because they are inherently complex, but also because their complexity is (irreducible) to a set of concepts from which neat and tidy quantitative predictions can be made.

-Further, they are adaptive---organisms are both the subject and object of their evolution, constantly in flux, erasing the conditions that gave rise to the current condition (@levins_lewontin).
+As an example, consider the Lotka-Volterra model.
+Much like the model of Newtonian gravity Halley applied to his comet, LV is written in the language of coupled-differential equations^[The reality is computing the gravitational dynamics of more than two bodies of comparable mass is, much like ecological modeling, tough.
+Modern astrodynamicists use simulation models for many of the same reasons we advocate their use in ecology, coming up in the main text.].

+Okubo Toy Model.
+In reality, there is at least enough influence on the abundance of each species from the combined factors of environmental and demographic stochasticity, trait-matching, spatial distributions, and so on, that LV doesn't make quantitative predictions.

+Explicit quantitative predictions.
+Some systems are inherently hard to predict and there will be lots of uncertainty about our estimate.

+Ecosystems are emergent phenomena, stochastic and variable at all scales.
+In biology, we find that our attempts to reduce a systems down to a set of concepts do not succeed because at any level of biological organization there is internal heterogeneity.

+In community ecology, it seems that atomic level of organization is naturally the Plantonic form of the Individual.
+Yet, adopting the Platonic form "individual" neglects the immense variability in the processes driving any given individual.
+Certainly this abstraction would cause consternation from the behavioral ecologists down the hall, to the cell biologists studying gene expression, to the biochemists doing, uh, biochemistry.

+This is not to say that we should build ecological models starting from the building blocks of particle physics (Levins 1992), but

+> A space capsule could not land on the moon without Newtonian abstractions, nor could it land with them alone.
+The problem for science is to understand the proper domain of explanation of each abstraction rather than become its prisoner.
+>
+>
+>
+> Lewontin and Levins  (1978?)

+And out of this, you get a field that, at least in is infancy, was fairly described as "a mess".

+Why is simulation useful as a tool for building process models of complex systems?

+	- directly incorporate stochasticity
+	- modularity, each scale can have as much internal detail as you want